BobStein/qiki-python/README.md

 to decide the most important decisions.
 Or decide who decides them.
 This has to be everyone's job.
-Yes its going to be very hard.
+Yes it's going to be very hard.
 Let's get started.